iremsucone/iremsucone/README.md

 ## 👨‍🔬 🔬 Chemistry Student | Exploring the Power of Code

-I'm a chemistry student currently exploring how coding can make scientific knowledge more accessible.
-My goal is to create useful tools for the chemistry community and contribute to innovation in the field!
+I'm a chemistry student learning how coding can help make scientific knowledge more accessible.
+I want to build tools that are actually useful for the chemistry community and hopefully contribute something meaningful to the field.

-I started with only beginner-level Python knowledge but decided to learn by actively engaging with AI models like ChatGPT and Blackbox.
-I believe that the more we adapt to AI-driven scripts, the more we can harness its potential for research and problem-solving.
+I started with just basic Python skills, but instead of waiting until I felt “ready,” I decided to learn by doing—experimenting, making mistakes, and using AI tools like ChatGPT and Blackbox to figure things out.
+The more we integrate AI into research, the more we can streamline problem-solving and discovery.

 Sky is the limit! 🚀